daattali/beautiful-jekyll/index.md

 subtitle: Researcher in applied mathematics at Paris Saclay University.
 ---

-# Research
+# About me

-I'am a PhD student in Statistic / Machine Learning at [University Paris-Saclay](https://www.universite-paris-saclay.fr/en) in the team [Probability and statistic](https://www.imo.universite-paris-saclay.fr/fr/la-recherche/probabilites-et-statistiques/) under the supervision of [Gilles Blanchard](https://www.imo.universite-paris-saclay.fr/~gilles.blanchard/) and Marc Glisse.
+I am a PhD student in Machine Learning / Statistic at [University Paris-Saclay](https://www.universite-paris-saclay.fr/en) at the [institut de mathématiques d'orsay](https://www.imo.universite-paris-saclay.fr/fr/la-recherche/probabilites-et-statistiques/) under the supervision of [Gilles Blanchard](https://www.imo.universite-paris-saclay.fr/~gilles.blanchard/) and Marc Glisse.
 I'm also part of the [Datashape](https://team.inria.fr/datashape/) team (INRIA).
 My thesis is in collaboration with [Metafora](https://www.metafora-biosystems.com/) a biotechnology company based at the Cochin Hospital.

-My thesis deals with the comparison of cytometric dataset.
-Metafora has created a software, [Metaflow](https://www.metafora-biosystems.com/metaflow/), that allows automatic analysis of flow cytometry data.
+My thesis deals with the comparison of cytometric datasets.
+Metafora has developped a software ([Metaflow](https://www.metafora-biosystems.com/metaflow/)), that allows automatic analysis of flow cytometry data.
 My work focuses on the use of machine learning models to transfer the analysis performed on one sample to a new unanalysed one.
 We rely on Reproducing Kernel Hilbert space to embed and store high-dimensional features in Euclidian Space.
-We use these representations to, firstly, estimate the proportions of each population in a new sample, and secondly to automatically name the cluster obtained by metaflow.
+We use these representations to, firstly, estimate the proportions of each population in a new sample, and secondly to automatically name the cluster obtained by the software.

 ## Research Interest